samuelsmal/samuelsmal.github.io/collections/_posts/2022-04-01-time_in_a_distributed_messaging_world.md

 ## Introduction

-As a general classification there are two types of timestamps: **processing** and **event** timestamps.
+In a distributed queue-based messaging system each message is usually accompanied by two timestamps: the **processing** and the **event** timestamp.
+This is often referred to as a **bitemporal data**.
-Often times the difference between the two types is not clear and depends heavily on the use case.
+Oftentimes the difference between the two types is not clear and depends heavily on the use case.
+And we will see how it should really be a **polytemporal data** in the conclusion.

-Assume the following system:
+For the sake of argument we'll consider the following system:

 ```
 Sensor System -> Queue  -> Processor -> Database -> UI